hashicorp/consul/website/source/docs/agent/cloud-auto-join.html.md

 When using Virtual Machine Scale Sets the only role action needed is `Microsoft.Compute/virtualMachineScaleSets/*/read`.

+~> **Note:** If the Consul cluster is hosted on Azure, Consul can use Managed Service Identities (MSI) to access Azure instead of an environment variable and shared client id and secret.
+MSI must be enabled on the VMs hosting Consul, and it is the preferred configuration since MSI prevents your Azure credentials from being stored in Consul configuration.
+This feature is supported from Consul 1.7 and above.

 ### Google Compute Engine

 This returns the first private IP address of all servers in the given